-Since we live in a computer-driven world, it's probably not that surprising that your ability to repay virtually any loan comes down to one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage boils down to a single number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build a credit score:
+While these methods vary, the differences aren't huge; each agency uses the following factors in calculating your credit score:

 - Your Credit History - How many years have you had credit?

-- History of Payments - Do you pay your bills on time?
+- Payment History - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Know your FICO score

-To raise your score, you must get the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to get your score and make sure that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the first FICO score, sells credit scores on myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.